 You probably already have a Facebook Business Page, but are you running real estate Facebook ads?
-Facebook ads are one of the best cost-effective ways to discover and capture new leads for your business.
+A Facebook ad is one of the best cost-effective ways to discover and capture new leads on social media.

 In this post, we’ll cover everything you need to know about which types of real estate ads are the most effective, as well as a step-by-step guide on how to set up your first ad campaign to get your ads in front of the right audience.